Jane Withers: Move to Hollywood

 Withers was working as an extra on It's a Gift (1934), when W. C. Fields selected her from a group of juvenile extras to do a pantomime hopscotch scene with him.
 Afterwards, he praised her timing and called over her mother to compliment her on Jane's talent and predict that she would go far.

-Withers's big break came after two years when she landed a supporting role in the Shirley Temple film Bright Eyes (also 1934), also directed by Butler.
+Withers's big break came two years after she started working as an extra, when she landed a supporting role in the Shirley Temple film Bright Eyes (also 1934), also directed by Butler.
 On her interview, Butler asked her if she could imitate a machine gun, and she gave it a try.
 She also charmed the casting director with her impersonations.
 Her character, Joy Smythe, is spoiled and obnoxious, a perfect foil for Temple's sweet personality.
 Withers was concerned that filmgoers would hate her for being so mean to Temple, but the film was a box-office hit.
 Withers said that director Butler confided to her, "You stole the picture".

 After filming wrapped, Withers signed a seven-year contract with Fox Film Corporation.
 Included in her contract was the right to choose the crew members who would work on her productions.
 Her crew, dubbed the "Withers Family", worked on all her subsequent films.

 After Withers signed her contract with Fox, her mother invested $10,000 into developing additional skills to improve her versatility as an actress, with the intention of spending $20,000 over an eight-year period.
 This included "ice skating lessons, voice training, horsemanship, dancing, French, Spanish, and swimming lessons".